-Students plan mass walkout over Florida
+US students in mass walkout for gun reform

 The attack on Valentine's Day, 14 February, was the deadliest US school shooting since 2012.

-A former pupil aged 19 arrived on campus and began shooting students and staff before abandoning the weapon and escaping, according to court documents.
+The former pupil arrived on campus and began shooting students and staff before abandoning the weapon and escaping, according to court documents.

-The pupil admitted the attack and has been charged with 17 counts of premeditated murder and 17 counts of attempted murder.

 Fourteen students and three members of staff died.

-US prosecutors are seeking the death penalty for the attacker.
+US prosecutors are seeking the death penalty for the attacker who has been charged with 17 counts of premeditated murder and 17 counts of attempted murder.

 How have the authorities responded?

-The US House of Representatives is due to vote this week on a bill to fund greater security in schools but it does not address gun control.
+The US House of Representatives on Wednesday voted 407-10 in support of a bill to authorise $50m (£36m) in federal grants for training, anonymous reporting systems, threat assessments, intervention teams and school and police coordination.
+It does not address gun control.

+It is unclear when the Senate, which is expected to take up a separate measure to strengthen background checks for gun buyers, will consider the bill.

+The House measure would not allow the approved funding to be used to arm teachers or school personnel, a provision the White House has backed.

-In its action plan, the White House proposed to:
+The White House has proposed an action plan to:

 - Fund programmes to train school staff to use firearms